waqasahmedse76/CreditCardFraud/README.md

-This project  highlights credit card fraud by training Machine Learning models on data sourced from Kaggle.
+This project  highlights credit card fraud by training Machine Learning models on data sourced from Kaggle (**https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data**).
 The Kaggle Credit Card Fraud Detection dataset is utilized, which contains highly imbalanced classes with only 0.17% fraudulent transactions.

 Methodology
 The dataset was preprocessed by standardizing the numerical features using StandardScaler.
 Given the class imbalance, Synthetic Minority Over-sampling Technique (SMOTE) was employed to balance the dataset before training supervised models.
 The dataset was split into training and validation sets (80%-20%).